-One of the most popular Croatia charter destination is Trogir.
-The old town centre, under UNESCO protection, is a treasure trove for lovers of art.
+Trogir is one of the most popular Croatia charter destination.
+The old town centre, under UNESCO protection, represents a true treasure trove for lovers of art.
 There are numerous Renaissance, Baroque and Romanesque buildings and churches you should visit.
-Trogir is a fascinating place to just wander and discover tiny medieval streets revealing hidden restaurants and
+In addition, the city is a fascinating place to just wander.
+Discover tiny medieval streets revealing

 Places to Sail in Croatia